troncosojose22/cc-00-functions-variables/README.md

 ---
 ### **Instructions**

+1. `cd ~/Development`
-1. Create a folder in your `Development` directory called `tip-challenges`
+2. Create a folder in your `Development` directory called `tip-challenges`
+3. `cd tip-challenges`
-2. Clone down this assignment to your `tip-challenges` directory.
+4. Clone down this assignment to your `tip-challenges` directory.
+5. `cd` into the assignment
-3. You can run and code JavaScript in `index.js`
+6. You can run and code JavaScript in the `index.js` file
-4. **Be sure to run and test your code thoroughly to answer the questions correctly!**
+7. **Be sure to run and test your code thoroughly.**
-5. By the end of Code Challenge, **commit and push your changes up to GitHub.**
+8. By the end of class, **commit and push your changes up to Github.**
-6. Using the browser, verify that your solution is in your remote repo on GitHub.
+9. Using the browser, verify that your solution is in your remote repo on Github.

 ---